 We plant trees and hedgerows to benefit future generations.

-• We have planted native hedging throughout the park during the past seven years of ownership.
+• We have planted native hedging throughout the park during the past eleven years of ownership.

 • Last winter we planted more native hedging plus a nine metre native shrub planting around our Manor Field and Burdens Park, also added avenues of oak trees and hornbeam.

 • We do plant seasonal bedding plants, however this year we are moving towards more perennial planting.

 • We have planted a trial area of wild flowers and next year we intend to create a large wildflower meadow within the Manor Field.

 • We have two herb beds on the park, one which provides 50 varieties of herbs.
 These are freely used by our guests and staff.